Agenor Maria Gołuchowski: Career

 Portrait of Gołuchowski, by Kazimierz Pochwalski.

 In these positions he acquired a great reputation as a firm and skillful diplomatist, and on the retirement of Count Kálnoky in May 1895 was chosen to succeed him as Austro-Hungarian minister for foreign affairs.
 The appointment of a Pole caused some surprise in view of the importance of Austrian relations with Russia (then rather strained) and Germany, but the choice was justified by events.
 In his speech of that year to the delegations he declared the maintenance of the Triple Alliance, and in particular the closest intimacy with Germany, to be the keystone of Austrian policy; at the same time he dwelt on the traditional friendship between Austria and Great Britain and expressed his desire for a good understanding with all the powers.
 In pursuance of this policy he effected an understanding with Russia, by which neither power was to exert any separate influence in the Balkan peninsula, and thus removed a long-standing cause of friction.

 This understanding was formally ratified during a visit to Saint Petersburg, on which he accompanied the emperor in April 1897.
 He took the lead in establishing the European concert during the Armenian massacres of 1896, and again resisted isolated action on the part of any of the great powers during the Cretan troubles and the Greco-Turkish War.
 In November 1897, when the Austro-Hungarian flag was insulted at Mersina, he threatened to bombard the town if instant reparation were not made, and by his firm attitude greatly enhanced Austrian prestige in the East.
 In his speech to the delegations in 1898 he dwelt on the necessity of expanding Austria's mercantile marine, and of raising the fleet to a strength which, while not vying with the fleets of the great naval powers, would ensure respect for the Austrian flag wherever her interests needed protection.
 He also hinted at the necessity for European combination to resist American competition.

+The Gołuchowski and Salisbury’s second Mediterranean protocol was key diplomatic alliances formed in the late 19th century aimed at countering Russian expansion in the Balkans and securing Britain's interested position.
+Although they marked a high point in Anglo-Austrian relations, the agreements could not completely forestall Russian intervention and the complexities of the Eastern Question ultimately led the fragility of these coalition.